mongodb-js/devtools-shared/packages/oidc-mock-provider/README.md

 This OIDC provider does not provide any form of genuine authentication or authorization functionality.

+## Requirements

+Node.js >= 20.19.5, npm >= 11.6.0.
+Running as
+`npx @mongodb-js/oidc-mock-provider ...` is typically the easiest way to install/run this tool.

 ## CLI Options

 The OIDC Mock Provider can be configured using the following command-line options: